On Guard for Peace: Origin

 Prokofiev had first expressed interest in composing a vocal-symphonic work on the topic of world peace while composing Winter Bonfire and the Cello Sonata earlier in 1949.
 He first discussed and developed the idea with Alexander Gayamov, a Russian-Armenian writer.
-Together, they devised an outline for a five-movement oratorio on a "broad Russian theme."
-It would have included an orchestral movement representing the Great Patriotic War, a recitative addressed to "the peoples of the world," a portrayal of "the citizens of the future" who protect the "ideal" of world peace, and ended with a choral apotheosis.
+Together, they devised an outline for a five-movement oratorio on a "broad Russian theme".
+It would have included an orchestral movement representing the Great Patriotic War, a recitative addressed to "the peoples of the world", a portrayal of "the citizens of the future" who protect the "ideal" of world peace, and ended with a choral apotheosis.

-Prokofiev later explained in an article he wrote for Izvestia in 1951 that the oratorio's theme of peace "sprang from life itself":
+Prokofiev later explained in an article he wrote for Izvestia in 1951 that the oratorio's theme of peace "sprang from life itself" and his observations of "scenes from everyday Soviet life":

-The road from Moscow to my country home where I usually spend the summer months runs from the heart of the city through the outskirts and into the country, past forests old and new, across rivers and through grain fields. [...]
-A few dozen kilometers farther on I see a group of rosy-cheeked children from a Moscow factory kindergarten playing on a meadow under the watchful eyes of their teachers.
-A short distance away cranes are at work planting venerable lime trees along either side of the road. [...]
-All these are scenes from everyday Soviet life.

-I know that what I observe on my brief journey from the country to Moscow is typical of the life of my country as a whole.
-I know some reputed scientists who have left their Moscow laboratories for a time and gone off to Central Asia to help build the Main Turkmen Canal.
-I know some young engineers who went straight from Moscow University to the banks of the Volga, the Don, and the Dnieper to lend a hand with the huge power developments under construction there.
-Their whole lives are filled with the poetry of peaceful labor.
-And that is how the theme of my new oratorio came into being.

 [On Guard for Peace] tells of the grim days of World War II, of the tears of mothers and orphans, of towns swept by fire, of the terrible trials that fell to the lot of our people; of Stalingrad and the victory over the enemy; of the radiant joy of creative labor, of the happy childhood of our children.
 In this composition I have sought to express my ideas about peace and war, and my firm belief that there will be no wars, that the nations of the world will safeguard the peace, save civilization, our children, our future.

 In another article from that same year, Prokofiev said he was "possessed" with the need to contribute to the cause of peace:

 "Everyone must fight for peace" is the main theme of the oratorio. [...]
 The ranks of peace advocates grow and grow stronger every day.
 They are stronger than all the instigators of war.
 They will block the path to war.
 The people of peace will stand up for peace.